 3. If you intend to consume within days cool and store in the refrigerator in a sealed container.
-If you do not expect to consume soon, place hot relish in sterilized canning jar and process in a boiling water bath 10-15 minutes.
+If you do not expect to consume soon, place hot relish in sterilized canning jars and process in a boiling water bath 10-15 minutes.
 If processed in this manner you do not need to refrigerator until opened.

 2. If you like hot and spicy Cha Cha, add 1-2 tbsp.
 Tabasco Sauce or 1 chopped jalapeno pepper (to taste) to the above recipe.

 4. Traditional Cha Cha is made with green tomatoes.
 We prefer red since they are more available year round.
-You can also substitute Mexican tomatillo, which are generally available in the summer in large supermarkets.
+You can also substitute Mexican tomatillo, which are generally available in the summer in major supermarkets.

-5. Serve Cha Cha with any meat or vegetable.
-Very good with FRIED PORK CHOPS.
+5. Serve Cha Cha as a dip or with any meat or vegetable.
+Very good with FRIED PORK CHOPS